oneapi-src/oneTBB/rfcs/README.md

 However, if the issue or discussion leads to an idea for a modification or new feature that significantly impacts the library's public API or architecture, it will be suggested that a PR be opened to add a new rfc to the `rfcs/proposed` directory.
-The RFC contains a more detail description and design for the feature.
+The RFC contains a more detailed description and design for the feature.

 ## General Process